-10. To date the Applicants have disclaimed 30 Leases and three storage rental agreements that relate to three of the disclaimed Leases, and have vacated an additional 6 premises subject to Leases that expired on January 31, 2021.
+10. The Applicants have disclaimed 30 Leases and three storage rental agreements that relate to three of the disclaimed Leases, and have vacated an additional 6 premises subject to Leases that expired on January 31, 2021.
+The Applicants have also identified a number of additional regarding potential amendments.